 The federal Clean Air Act (CAA) is the comprehensive federal law that regulates air emissions from stationary and mobile sources.
 Last amended in 1990, it requires the United States Environmental Protection Agency (USEPA) to set National Ambient Air Quality Standards (NAAQS or "national standards") for six principal pollutants (termed as "criteria" air pollutants) prevalent in the atmosphere and found to be harmful to public health and the environment: ground-level ozone, carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), respirable particulate matter (PM), and lead.
-Separate standards were later established for PM less than 10 microns in diameter (PM10) and PM less than 2.5 microns in diameter (PM{2.5}).
+Separate standards were later established for PM less than 10 microns in diameter (PM10) and PM less than 2.5 microns in diameter (PM2.5).
 NAAQS for the criteria air pollutants have been established for specified averaging times which typically include 1-hour, 8-hour, 24-hour and annual averages based on health effects observed over the duration of exposure.
 Pursuant to the 1990 CAA amendments, the USEPA classifies air basins (or portions thereof) as "attainment" or "nonattainment" for each criteria air pollutant, based on whether the NAAQS have been achieved.
 USEPA further classifies nonattainment areas according to increasing severity of pollution as marginal, moderate, serious, severe, and extreme.

 Table 18 shows the current NAAQS for each pollutant as well as the attainment status of the San Francisco Bay Area Air Basin (SFBAAB) with respect to these standards.
-The SFBAAB is designated as nonattainment for the national 8-hour ozone, nonattainment for the 24-hour PM{2.5} standard, and is considered in maintenance for CO, but the region has not exceeded that CO standard for many years.
-On January 9, 2013, USEPA issued a final rule determining that SFBAAB has attained the 24-hour PM{2.5} national standard.
+The SFBAAB is designated as nonattainment for the national 8-hour ozone, nonattainment for the 24-hour PM2.5 standard which has precursors from NOX, SO2, VOC, and ammonia, and is considered in maintenance for CO, but the region has not exceeded that CO standard for many years.
+On January 9, 2013, USEPA issued a final rule determining that SFBAAB has attained the 24-hour PM2.5 national standard.
 This rule suspends key State Implementation Plan (SIP) requirements, further described below, as long as monitoring data continue to show that SFBAAB attains the standard.
-Despite this USEPA action, SFBAAB will continue to be designated as "nonattainment" for the national 24-hour PM{2.5} standard until the Bay Area Air Quality Management District (BAAQMD) submits a "redesignation request" and a "maintenance plan" to USEPA, and USEPA approves the proposed redesignation.
+Despite this USEPA action, SFBAAB will continue to be designated as "nonattainment" for the national 24-hour PM2.5 standard until the Bay Area Air Quality Management District (BAAQMD) submits a "redesignation request" and a "maintenance plan" to USEPA, and USEPA approves the proposed redesignation.
 (USEPA, 2013).